algorithmzoo/blog/milktrader/README.markdown

-Taking a look at the spread between 10s and 2s.
+On a daily basis, which index outperforms the next?
-Dolphins and baracudas.
+Here, we compare the SPX and RUT, or more precisely:
-Dolphins rule the tank 84% of the time.
+Monkeys and Elephants